-This is highly important.
+This is the most important action a mobile homeowner should take.
 If mobile homes are not properly leveled, various problems may arise, such as the occurrence of leaks, cracking of the wall or trouble shutting doors and windows.
 These are just some of the problems that you might have to face if you neglect mobile home maintenance.
 To prevent any of these from occurring and to properly maintain your home, it’s very important that you regularly or annually check your home if it is still “level.”

 Mobile homes require different plumbing needs than site-built ones.
 However, both types of homes have more or less the same plumbing structures, such as drain line, supply line, pipes and such.
 The main difference is that in mobile homes, every water feature ideally should have a shut-off valve, particularly in the faucets and toilet.
 It is important that you know which part of your home these valves are located.

 Mobile home maintenance is highly important to keep the value of your property, and to ensure that you are always living in a safe, sturdy and healthy home.
+These mobile home maintenance tips should assist you in keeping your mobile home in pristine shape, but remember that problems eventually will arise.
 On top of these maintenance tips, you must not neglect insurance.
-For your mobile home insurance needs, simply contact Gebhardt Insurance and consider your concerns answered.
+Our passionate team at Gebhardt Insurance Group wants to help you find an insurance policy for your mobile home that gives you the coverage you need at a cost that you can handle.